gonespy/bstormps3/README.md

 * Statistics (some are tracked in the game, others were tracked by Gamespy so they don't show)
 * Offline Anarchy (connected to internet, but disconnected from PSN) - this didn't work before, but it was worth a shot!
 * Your PSN ID is not shown correctly in-game, it just says "BulletstormPlayer" instead (This doesn't break anything, it just looks weird)

-## Currently untested:
-* Team Player trophy - the "Challenges" tracker in the Statistics uses data from Gamespy servers - so even if you meet the requirements and complete 200 of them, the trophy might not unlock :( There's no way to know until someone tries it.

 # Troubleshooting Q&A